The List of Mariah Carey Albums in Order of Release Date

 How many albums does Mariah Carey have?

-The discography of American singer Mariah Carey has released fifteen studio albums, two soundtrack albums, eight compilation albums, four extended plays, and one remix album.
+Mariah Carey has released sixteen studio albums, two soundtrack albums, seven compilation albums, four extended plays and one remix album.

-All Mariah Carey Albums in Order: Check Out The List of Mariah Carey Albums in Order of Release Here!
+The List of Mariah Carey Albums in Order of Release Date

 Here is the list of Mariah Carey Album in Order of Release Date: